Types of Wind Turbine

 Vertical axis design

 Vertical-axis wind turbines (or VAWTs) have the main rotor shaft arranged vertically.
 Key advantages of this arrangement are that the turbine does not need to be pointed into the wind to be effective.
 This is an advantage on sites where the wind direction is highly variable.
+With a vertical axis, the generator and gearbox can be placed near the ground, so the tower doesn't need to support it, and it is more accessible for maintenance.
+Drawbacks are that some designs produce pulsating torque.

 It is difficult to mount vertical-axis turbines on towers, meaning they are often installed nearer to the base on which they rest, such as the ground or a building rooftop.
 The wind speed is slower at a lower altitude, so less wind energy is available for a given size turbine.
 Air flow near the ground and other objects can create turbulent flow, which can introduce issues of vibration, including noise and bearing wear which may increase the maintenance or shorten the service life.
 However, when a turbine is mounted on a rooftop, the building generally redirects wind over the roof and this can double the wind speed at the turbine.
 If the height of the rooftop mounted turbine tower is approximately 50% of the building height, this is near the optimum for maximum wind energy and minimum wind turbulence.